The Sun (United Kingdom): The Sun before Rupert Murdoch

 The Sun was first published as a broadsheet on 15 September 1964, with a logo featuring a glowing orange disc.
 It was launched by owners IPC (International Publishing Corporation) to replace the failing Daily Herald on the advice of market researcher Mark Abrams.
 The paper was intended to add a readership of "social radicals" to the Herald's "political radicals".
-Supposedly there was "an immense, sophisticated and superior middle class, hitherto undetected and yearning for its own newspaper", wrote Bernard Shrimsley of Abrams' work 40 years later.
-"As delusions go, this was in the El Dorado class".
-Launched with an advertising budget of £400,000, the brash new paper "burst forth with tremendous energy", according to The Times.
+Of Abrams' work, Bernard Shrimsley wrote that 40 years later there supposedly was "an immense, sophisticated and superior middle class, hitherto undetected and yearning for its own newspaper....
+As delusions go, this was in the El Dorado class".
+Launched with an advertising budget of £400,000, the brash new paper "burst forth with tremendous energy" according to The Times.
 Its initial print run of 3.5 million was attributed to "curiosity" and the "advantage of novelty", and had declined to the previous circulation of the Daily Herald (1.2 million) within a few weeks.

-By 1969, according to Hugh Cudlipp, The Sun was losing about £2m a year and had a circulation of 800,000.
+By 1969, according to Hugh Cudlipp, The Sun was losing about £2 million a year, and had a circulation of 800,000.
 IPC decided to sell to stop the losses, according to Bernard Shrimsley in 2004, out of a fear that the unions would disrupt publication of the Mirror if they did not continue to publish the original Sun.
 Bill Grundy wrote in The Spectator in July 1969 that although it published "fine writers" in Geoffrey Goodman, Nancy Banks-Smith and John Akass among others, it had never overcome the negative impact of its launch at which it still resembled the Herald.
 The pre-Murdoch Sun was "a worthy, boring, leftish, popular broadsheet" in the opinion of Patrick Brogan in 1982.

-Book publisher and Member of Parliament Robert Maxwell, eager to buy a British newspaper, offered to take it off their hands and retain its commitment to the Labour Party, but admitted there would be redundancies, especially among the printers.
+Robert Maxwell, a book publisher and Member of Parliament who was eager to buy a British newspaper, offered to take it off their hands and retain its commitment to the Labour Party but admitted there would be redundancies, especially among the printers.
 Rupert Murdoch, meanwhile, had bought the News of the World, a sensationalist Sunday newspaper, the previous year, but the presses in the basement of his building in London's Bouverie Street were unused six days a week.

-Seizing the opportunity to increase his presence on Fleet Street, he made an agreement with the print unions, promising fewer redundancies if he acquired the newspaper.
+Seizing the opportunity to increase his presence on Fleet Street, he made an agreement with the print unions by promising fewer redundancies if he acquired the newspaper.
 He assured IPC that he would publish a "straightforward, honest newspaper" which would continue to support Labour.
 IPC, under pressure from the unions, rejected Maxwell's offer, and Murdoch bought the paper for £800,000, to be paid in instalments.
 He would later remark: "I am constantly amazed at the ease with which I entered British newspapers".

-The Daily Herald had been printed in Manchester since 1930, as was the Sun after its original launch in 1964, but Murdoch stopped publication there in 1969 which put the ageing Bouverie Street presses under extreme pressure as circulation grew.